-Now that we have reached the main holiday month of August it is time to take it easy and relax in your garden having hopefully put in the effort in the proceeding months !
-This summer's heat wave for the second year in a row has brought some extremely challenging conditions for gardeners & the flowering season for most plants is ahead of itself.
+After several months of hot weather with parched lawns & potential drought restrictions we have reached the holiday month of August & it is time to take it easy and relax in your garden having hopefully put in the effort in the proceeding months !
+As we start August most gardeners will have faced challenging conditions due to the above extreme weather patterns.
 Obviously one has to try to keep the most treasured plants & shrubs well hydrated & do what one can for the less important ones.

 Start by looking around & seeing what needs tidying up.
 There are bound to be flowers that need deadheading to encourage additional growth especially roses.
 Hedges might need a quick trim with a cordless battery operated hedge trimmer - useful lightweight and reasonably priced if you do not already have one.